 - Charitable Donation

 For most, basic burial costs are the primary concern.
 More than 46 million people today are over the age of 65, and this rate is expected to double in the next few decades.
 Of this group of Baby Boomers, as they’re often called, life expectancy is increasing, and so are the financial responsibilities of living longer.

 Living longer means the retirement nest egg will need to last even longer.
 In addition, it means a higher exposure to medical needs, one of the fastest rising costs for seniors.
-What this means, fiscally, is many folks are using their hard earned money while they’re alive, and less reserves remain to pay for burial costs, unpaid medical bills, and other liabilities.
+What this means, fiscally, is many folks are using their hard earned money while they’re alive, and less reserves remain to pay for burial insurance costs, unpaid medical bills, and other liabilities.

 On the flip side, those who have accumulated large estates have another set of concerns.